midgen/uesvon/README.md

 # uesvon
 3D navigation plugin for UnrealEngine

-Engine Version : 4.21 (See branches for previous versions)
+Engine Version : Tested with 4.21 and 4.20.
+Should work with earlier versions.

 Please view the [Wiki](https://github.com/midgen/uesvon/wiki) for more information